nathanpeck/ecs-patterns-vitepress/pattern/target-tracking-scale-ecs-service-cloudformation/index.md

 Things to note in this template:

-- `HighCpuUsageAlarm.Properties.MetricName` - Change this from `CPUUtilization` to `MemoryUtilization` if you want to scale based on memory utilization instead of CPU utilization.
-- `HighCpuUsageAlarm.Properties.Threshold` - The CPU utilization threshold at which to start applying scaling policies.
-In this case it is set to 70% to provide some headroom for small deployments to absorb spikes of incoming traffic.
-The larger your service is the closer you can push this to 100%.
-- `ScaleUpPolicy.Properties.StepScalingPolicyConfiguration` - This controls the behavior for how fast to scale up based on how far out on bounds the metric is.
-The more CPU goes above the target utiliation the faster ECS will launch additional tasks to try to bring the CPU utilization back in bounds.
+- `ScalingPolicy.Properties.TargetTrackingScalingPolicyConfiguration` - This controls the metric to base scaling off of, and what target utilization to try to maintain.
+- There are two valid ECS specific values for `PredefinedMetricType`:
+  * `ECSServiceAverageCPUUtilization` - Monitor the CPU utilization
+  * `ECSServiceAverageMemoryUtilization` - Monitor the memory utilization

 #### Usage